GreatSealUSA/GreatSealUSA_Art/PLUR1BUS/E_pluribus_unum_Opera/PLUR1BUS_S01E02_MythTrack.md

 ### Track 5.1: Drown some *UnSung* Joyce man

 Singsong memtaphros.
 Give up all I have.
+Even Air Force One property rights.
 Drown, Pirate Man sent off the plank in Carol's fiction story.
 Pay any prize to rescue the hive mind / humanism.
 I'm looking for that *free ride* to me, you.
 Pirate spyglass metaphors.
 Pirates are parasides, ride for free.